 Having considered all these things, I don’t think many Singaporeans will find the movie particularly relatable.
 At least, not any less than how an average New Yorker would relate to ‘The Wolf Of Wall Street’.

 Ultimately, the author is still mocking how ridiculously homogenous and xenophobic this very specific part of Singaporean society can be.
 I think the book and movie should just be understood as works of satire and to denounce a piece of caricature for its unattractive, mocking features is largely missing the point.
 This hardly claims to be a comprehensive picture of what Singapore is truly like.
 Regardless, Crazy Rich Asians is bound to bring more attention to our Little Red Dot and I believe it won’t be much longer before we get a movie, properly Singaporean, hitting the international silver screen.

-This article is written by a contributing writer, Low Tze An.
+This article is contributed by a guest writer, Low Tze An.